 - The Christian Counseling Education Foundation (CCEF) resource, Changing Hearts, Changing Lives (video or audio).

-These resources will help you understand that God’s goodness and sovereignty is involved in allowing pain and suffering in a Christian’s life.
+These resources will help you understand that God’s goodness and sovereignty are involved in allowing pain and suffering in a Christian’s life.
 They will also help promote healing and growth in the grace and knowledge of God in Jesus Christ.

 Questions to ask a prospective counselor